laubonghaudoi/Chinese_Rime/README.md

 ## The Mission of this Project

-This repo collects the Rime phonetic spelling input method schemas and character tables for Old Chinese, Middle Chinese and modern Chinese dialects.
-This project is aimed to provide useful phonetic spelling input methods for all non-Mandarin Chinese dialects, preventing the stale where non-Mandarin Chinese speakers are compelled to use Mandarin input methods.
-In addition, this project also serves as a useful tool for Chinese dialect learners as well as a reference for linguistic researches.
+This repo collects the Rime phonetic spelling input method schemas and character tables for Old Chinese, Middle Chinese and modern Chinese topolects(dialects).
+This project is aimed to provide useful phonetic spelling input methods for all non-Mandarin Chinese topolects(dialects), preventing the stale where non-Mandarin Chinese speakers are compelled to use Mandarin input methods.
+In addition, this project also serves as a useful tool for Chinese topolect/dialect learners as well as a reference for linguistic researches.
 For a full statement of the mission and motivation of this project, please read [this page](https://laubonghaudoi.github.io/dialects/blog/mission.html) (Chinese only).

 This repo works as three parts.
 Folders under the `sources/` directory are the sources of some schemas, which are preserved as submodules so that the schema designers can keep their schemas up to date.
 Since not all schemas are created on Github, the collection under this directory is incomplete.
 I will check the version of schemas under `sources/` and copy the newest version to `data/`.
-The folders under `download/` contain only the schema for the prestiged dialect of each language, so that users can download, deploy and use these off-the-shelf schemas conveniently.
+The `download/` directory serves as the folder for the [realeased](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages， which contains only the schema for the prestiged dialect of each language.
+Hence users can download, deploy and use these off-the-shelf schemas conveniently.

 ## Tutorial